testable/wdio-testable-example/README.md

 ### Capturing Assertions

-Testable will capture all assertions during your test and report them as metrics `wdioPassed`, `wdioFailed`, `wdioSkipped`.
-Check out the [custom dashboard documentation](https://testable.io/documentation/guides/customize-dashboard.html) for a guide on how to add these metrics to your test results dashboard.
+Testable will capture all assertions during your test and report them into your test results.

 ### Metrics, Timings, Logging, CSVs, and more